pgragnic/DataEngineering/Spark/Project/README.md

 # How To
 - create a project folder
-- install "psycopg2-binary" python library: pip install psycopg2-binary
+- install "configparser" python library: pip install configparser
 - install "pandas" python library: pip install pandas
 - unzip the file in the project folder
 - start a terminal in the project folder
-- run command `python .\create_redshift_cluster.py`
-- run command `python .\etl.py` (it will call automatically create_tables.py first) When Redshift cluster is not anymore necessary
+- run command `python .\etl.py`
-- run command `python .\delete_redshift_cluster.py`